emissary-ingress/emissary/docs/topics/using/filters/oauth2.md

     # OAuth Resource Server settings                                           #
     ############################################################################

-    accessTokenValidation: "enum-string"     # optional; default is "auto"
+    accessTokenValidation: "enum"     # optional; default is "auto"
     accessTokenJWTFilter:             # optional; default is null
       name: "string"                    # required
       namespace: "string"               # optional; default is the same namespace as the Filter
       arguments: JWT-Filter-Arguments   # optional

     ############################################################################
     # HTTP client settings for talking with the identity provider              #
     ############################################################################

     insecureTLS:           bool       # optional; default is false
-    renegotiateTLS:        "enum-string"     # optional; default is "never"
+    renegotiateTLS:        "enum"     # optional; default is "never"
-    maxStale:              "duration-string" # optional; default is "0"
+    maxStale:              "duration" # optional; default is "0"
 ```

 ### General settings